Indexing Practice Lab

 create index idx_energy_source_id on production_entities (energy_source_id);

-check that the index has been created. \d production_entities
+check that the index has been created. \d production_entities should include this line

 Indexes: